 Another artifact to shop here is the old currencies.
 There are coins from the Dutch colonial era and hundreds of years old Chinese coins.
 Check out various old Indonesian bills and coins, the vendor’s collection could be more comprehensive than a museum’s.

-Since April 2018, the market has extended its opening hours until 9 PM.
-Beringharjo Market opens daily, with stalls and shops start opening at 8.30 AM.
-It’s best to go during weekdays to avoid too many crowds.
-While shopping, watch out for the safety of personal belongings.
+Since April 2018, the market has extended its opening hours to 9 PM.
+Beringharjo Market opens every day, with stalls and shops start opening at 8:30 AM.
+It’s best to go on weekdays to avoid crowds.
+And while being there for shopping or just looking around.
+Be sure to watch out for personal belongings.

 |Beringharjo Market Opening Hours|